gohugoio/hugo/content/templates/single-page-templates.md

 toc: true
 ---

 The primary view of content in Hugo is the single view.
-Hugo will render every Markdown file provided with a corresponding single template.
+Hugo's default behavior is to render every Markdown file provided with a corresponding single template.

 ## Single Page Template Lookup Order